mnegoitescu/notes/note/2025-2-english.md

 #### _Dracula_

 _Dracula_ is a Gothic horror novel written by Bram Stoker's and published in the year 1897.
 The novel may have been influenced by Jules Verne's 1892 Gothic novel _Le Château des Carpathes_ (_The Carpathian Castle_), but differs in its horror elements and the iconic character of Count Dracula.
+Bram Stoker may have also taken inspiration from a great number of Romanian and Slovakian mythology and folklore, as well as the historical figure of Vlad Țepeș (Vlad the Impaler), a Wallachian prince.
+The name _Dracula_ was likely chosen because it meant 'devil' in Romanian.

+The novel's narrative and action is unique, not featuring a single protagonist.
+The main course of action is related through fictional letters, diary entries, and newspaper articles, and focuses on the Transylvanian nobleman Count Dracula's vampire plague.
+As is the case with many Gothic novels, _Dracula_ features a considerable number of common Gothic themes and motifs, such as:

+* __Heightened emotions__
+  The majority of the characters are increasingly helpless and terrified as the story progresses.
+* __Mystery and suspense__
+  In relation to the previous motif, this results in offering the reader state of suspense.
+Furthermore, Count Dracula remains hidden throughout most of the story, the cause of vampires being unknown.
+* __Damsel in distress__
+  Lucy Westenra (one of the novel's characters) follows the _damsel in distress_ archetype.
+The most innocent and pure of the girls, she becomes a vampire (a member of the undead) after Count Dracula takes hold of her.

 ### Mary Shelley